 The rest of the paper is organized as follows.
 In Section 2 we present the SOA system managed by the service broker.
-In Section 3 we describe how we have modeled the SOA system with a continuous-time MDP.
+In Section 3 we present our MDP problem.
 Then, in Section 4 we sketch out the implementation of our admission policies and present the simulation experiments to assess the effectiveness of the proposed MDP-based approach.
-Finally, we draw some conclusions and give hints for future work in Section 5.
+Section 5 concludes the paper.